calebpentest/Forensics_documentation/README.md

 A method of concealing data within other seemingly innocuous files, such as hiding text in an image or audio file.
 Detecting steganography is part of advanced forensic analysis.

 ---

+## **Computer Forensics – Terminology (Expanded)**

+### **Artifact**

+Any piece of digital evidence that can provide insight into user activity.
+Examples include browser history, log files, registry entries, and chat logs.

+---

+### **Registry (Windows)**

+A hierarchical database that stores low-level settings for the operating system and applications.
+Forensic analysis of the registry can reveal installed programs, user preferences, USB usage, and more.

+---

+### **Master File Table (MFT)**

+Used in NTFS file systems, the MFT keeps track of all files and directories on a volume.
+It contains metadata about each file, including name, size, and timestamps — critical for timeline and file activity analysis.

+---

+### **Pagefile / Swap File**

+A file on disk used by the operating system as virtual memory.
+It may contain remnants of files, passwords, or other sensitive information spilled from RAM.

+---

+### **Prefetch Files (Windows)**

+Files that track application launch history and performance.
+They can help determine when and how often a program was run.

+---

+### **Shellbags**

+Registry artifacts that record folder view settings in Windows Explorer.
+They can show a user accessed specific directories, even if those directories were later deleted.

+---

+### **Jump Lists**

+Files in Windows that store information about recently and frequently opened items for pinned applications.
+Useful for showing recent file access.

+---

+### **Event Logs**

+Windows Event Viewer logs system, security, and application events.
+Analyzing event logs helps trace user logins, software installations, system errors, and more.

+---

+### **Recycle Bin**

+When files are deleted, they’re often moved to the Recycle Bin.
+Forensic tools can recover these files and their deletion metadata.

+---

+### **Link Files (.lnk)**

+Shortcut files in Windows that can indicate when a file or application was accessed.
+They often retain metadata about the target file.

+---